Marine Aviation Logistics Squadron 39: Vietnam War

 Provisional Headquarters and Maintenance Squadron 39 was activated on 16 April 1968 at Marine Quang Tri Airfield, Republic of Vietnam.
-Assigned to Provisional Marine Aircraft Group 39 (MAG-39) of the 1st Marine Aircraft Wing, the squadron's mission was to provide logistical support for the tactical squadrons and tactical elements located at Quang Tri, Dong Ha, And Khe Sanh.
+Assigned to Provisional Marine Aircraft Group 39 (MAG-39) of the 1st Marine Aircraft Wing, the squadron's mission was to provide logistical support for the tactical squadrons and tactical elements located at Quang Tri, Dong Ha, and Khe Sanh.
 Provisional Headquarters and Maintenance Squadron 39 was deactivated on 25 October 1969.

 1980s and 1990s

-Headquarters and Maintenance Squadron 39 was reactivated at Camp Pendleton, California on 1 September 1978 to provide support for the UH1 "Huey", AH1 "Cobra", and OV-10 "Bronco".
+Headquarters and Maintenance Squadron 39 was reactivated at Camp Pendleton, California on 1 September 1978 to provide support for the UH-1 "Huey", AH-1 "Cobra", and OV-10 "Bronco".
 The squadron was redesignated on 1 October 1988 as Marine Aviation Logistics Squadron 39 (MALS-39).
 This changed placed aviation logistics support function firmly under the cognizance of one commanding officer to more efficiently and effectively serve the requirements of supported flying squadrons and Marine Air-ground Task Forces.
 MALS-39 provides all the aviation supply and intermediated level of aircraft maintenance, avionics, and ordnance support for nine flying squadrons.
 Additionally, whenever the flying squadrons deploy, whether in the United States or overseas, MALS-39 augments these squadrons with its Marines to ensure optimum aviation logistics support in every clime and place.

-During the last ten years, Marines from MALS-39 have seen action throughout the world.
+Since then, Marines from MALS-39 have seen action throughout the world.
 Elements of the squadron participated in Operation Desert Storm and in the liberation of Kuwait.
 Magicians also participated in Operation Restore Hope in Somalia in Africa.